Faith Sharing ETC Group Guide

 of scripture references, sometimes found in the footnotes.

-If the group is sharing from a book on a particular topic,
+If the group is sharing from a book on a

 the book itself will almost surely make reference to scripture